-The Wright Brothers will be the subject of book discussions and programs taking place at many area libraries, schools and other venues during the community reading project, March 12-April 16, 2017.
-The ending date coincides with the 150th anniversary of Wilber Wright’s birth.
+The Underdogs will be the subject of book discussions and programs taking place at many area libraries, schools and other venues during the community reading project, March 4 - April 14, 2018.

 Miami Valley residents, friends, co-workers, neighbors and strangers read the same book and join together for thought-provoking discussions and events.
 This six-week program is held annually in late winter/early spring.
 Details about The Big Read are announced at your nearest library, bookstore, and through the Dayton Daily News.

 Go to www.bigread.org to find more information and more book discussion events.

 Join in with your community in discussing this book!
 The Library will be holding Big Read Book Discussions in early spring.
 Registration is not required.

 Didn't get to join us for these prior Big Read book discussions?
 Check them out.
 You're sure to find they are a great read!